iniqy/RUDE/docs/printing.md

 DiffCase | 2 | No
 BellCranks | 1 | No
 ServoMount | 1 | No
+CarrierHubF | 2 | No

 ServoMount may need adjustments for a specific ESC.
 Ezrun MAX10 and Quicrun 8BL150 are supported with bolted mounts.
 [Unverified but I suspect that Ezrun MAX8 has same mounting pattern as 8BL150 and that the Quicrun 10BL120 has same mounting pattern as MAX10.]
 Please share your custom mounts on discord.

+CarrierHubF was previously recommended to print in TPU 98A or harder, but this seems to impact steering because its too soft.
+In PC its very rigid and seems to hold up well.

 ## TPU 98A or harder